EchterAlsFake/VidFetch_Discord_Bot/README.md

  - Adding support for Playlists : ✔
  - Adding support for Logging
  - Adding support for other languages for Exception Handling
+ - Switch to gettext library for other languages (cleaner code yk)

 ## Releases: